 - 2 Side Pieces: 3.5″ x 10″

-STEP 2: Iron the red felt pieces to the Wonder Under.
-I decided to make my felt pieces thicker by adhering them to another layer of felt; in this case the grey felt.
-To keep the two layers together I used Wonder Under, which also helps to stiffen the pieces.
+I decided to make my felt pieces thicker by adhering them to another layer of felt; in this case grey felt.
+To keep the two layers together I used Wonder Under, or fusible web interfacing, which also helped to stiffen the pieces.

-STEP 4: Start by sewing the sides and bottom together.
-Keep right sides (red sides) together and stitch with a 1/2″ seam allowance.
+Keep right sides together and stitch with a 1/2″ seam allowance.
+My right sides are the red felt, the inside of the bag will be gray.
 Press seams open.

-STEP 6: Sew the sides and bottom piece to the front piece.
-Again, keep right sides (red sides) together and stitch with a 1/2″ seam allowance.
+Sew the side and bottom pieces to the front piece.
+Again, keep right sides together and stitch with a 1/2″ seam allowance.
 Start with one of the side seams and stitch with the side piece on top of the front piece.
 Keeping the side piece on top will let you see when to stop stitching.
 Stop stitching when you hit the seam of the side and bottom piece connecting.
 Stop and back stitch.

 Clip the seam of the side and bottom piece 1/2″.
 Then simply rotate your pieces so you are now sewing the bottom piece to your front piece.
 Clipping allows you to rotate your fabric pieces.